TroadecJb/P12-EPIC_Events/README.md

 ## Config file
 Edit `config.txt` to customize the default parameters (sqlite3 database location and name, Sentry DSN key, default admin credentials (only account at start)).
-to specify sqlite3 database location and its name.

 section `CONFIG`:
 - **Databse**